garylirocks/quickrefs/azure-compute.markdown

   - 99.95% SLA (connectivity to at least one instance 99.95% of the time)
   - Multiple VMs in an availability set are spread across Fault Domains and Update Domains
-    - The maximum fault domain count is depended on region
+    - The maximum fault domain count is dependent on region, each data center can have up to 3 fault domains
     - The maximum update domain count is 20
     - VMs are placed to update domains in round-robin fashion, so VMs in the same availability set are evenly distributed across update domains
   - The VMs in a set should perform identical functionalities and have the same software installed